pgtipping/Synthalyst/memory-bank/activeContext.md

 - Resolving styling issues in production environment
 - Addressing accessibility issues identified in the accessibility audit
 - Improving performance metrics based on performance audit results
+- Resolving CommonJS module compatibility issues after removing "type": "module" from package.json

 ## Recent Changes (Updated March 14, 2025)

+- ✅ Implemented Feedback System with File-based Fallback (March 14, 2025):

+  - Created a feedback API route with dual storage strategy:
+    - Primary: Prisma database storage using the AppFeedback model
+    - Fallback: File-based storage using JSON in feedback-data.json
+  - Implemented feedback collection UI components:
+    - Added FeedbackLayout component to wrap pages that need feedback functionality
+    - Created FeedbackButton component for triggering the feedback modal
+    - Developed FeedbackForm component for collecting ratings and comments
+  - Added admin feedback management:
+    - Created feedback listing page for administrators
+    - Implemented feedback export functionality to CSV
+    - Added filtering by application name
+  - Resolved issues with file-based storage:
+    - Fixed file path resolution to ensure correct storage location
+    - Added comprehensive error handling and logging
+    - Created diagnostic scripts (check-feedback.mjs, check-cwd.js) for troubleshooting
+  - Successfully tested the feedback system with both storage mechanisms

+- ✅ Fixed Markdown Formatting in Interview Prep Plan (March 14, 2025):

+  - Removed markdown syntax (double asterisks) from the interview prep plan output
+  - Updated the API route to explicitly instruct the LLM not to use markdown formatting
+  - Modified the SimpleMarkdown component to remove markdown syntax instead of rendering it
+  - Added markdown cleaning functions to the PDF component and practice questions display
+  - Updated the fallback plan and questions functions to avoid using markdown
+  - Improved overall readability and professional appearance of the interview prep plan
+  - Ensured consistent formatting between web view and PDF export

 - ✅ Fixed Accessibility Issues in Training Plan Page (March 14, 2025):